A Personalized Zero-Shot ECG Arrhythmia Monitoring System: From Sparse Representation Based Domain Adaption to Energy Efficient Abnormal Beat Detection for Practical ECG Surveillance: Related Works

 In \cite{delaney2019synthesis}, Delaney \textit{et al.} trained various GANs to generate synthetic signals and used dynamic time warping (DTW) and maximum mean discrepancy (MMD) to evaluate the quality of the generated signals.
 Similar to \cite{delaney2019synthesis}, \cite{wulan2020generating} used GANs for data generation and evaluated their performances by using an SVM classifier.
 Zhu \textit{et al.} \cite{zhu2019electrocardiogram} used GANs with bidirectional LSTM-CNNs for data augmentation and used percent root mean square distance (PRD), root mean square error (RMSE), and Fréchet distance (FD) for synthesizer evaluation.
 In these approaches, the aim was once again to generate synthetic ECG data, hence they neither train a classifier nor test the classification performance.

 In \cite{zhou2021fully}, Zhou \textit{et al.} proposed the most akin method to ours, which can therefore be categorized as personalized zero-shot learning.
 The authors trained a global generative network, where the generator synthesizes a 2-D coupling matrix belonging to one of five beat classes, and the discriminator works as an auxiliary classifier to determine both the beat class and its genuinity.
-After the initial training, the discriminator is fine-tuned into a patient-dependent classifier by further training on normal beats as well as generated abnormal beats from a specific patient.
+After the initial training, the discriminator is fine-tuned into a patient-dependent classifier by further training on normal beats and by generating abnormal beats from a specific patient.

-Among the aforementioned GAN-based ECG generator algorithms which try to overcome the data imbalance problem, we select one of the SOTA methods \cite{shaker2020generalization} as a competing algorithm even though direct comparison is not fair since in our setup we do not have access to any anomaly of the person of interest while they do.
+Among the aforementioned GAN-based ECG generator algorithms that try to overcome the data imbalance problem, we select one of the SOTA methods \cite{shaker2020generalization} as a competing algorithm even though a direct comparison is not fair since in our zero-shot setup we do not have access to any anomaly beat of the user while they do.
 Similar to \cite{zhou2021fully}, Shaker et al. \cite{shaker2020generalization} trained a global GAN synthesizer for data augmentation; however, they trained a separate classifier for arrhythmia detection.
 Even though this method is neither zero-shot nor personalized (which brings advantages compared to our zero-shot solution in any comparison), we still compare our performance as it can be intuitively seen as an upper band for our task of data generation for the case where there is access to at least a few anomalies for the patient.
-Despite such disadvantages, the proposed algorithm in this study can still achieve comparable results as discussed in Section VI.
+Despite such disadvantages, the proposed solution in this study can still achieve comparable results as discussed in Section VI.